 Memos show how Canada officials observed Trump in 2016.
 Next: they deal with him

-There are 21 comments on the Truro Daily News story from Wednesday, titled Memos show how Canada officials observed Trump in 2016.
+There are 30 comments on the The Now Newspaper story from Wednesday Dec 21, titled Memos show how Canada officials observed Trump in 2016.
 Next: they deal with him.
-In it, Truro Daily News reports that:
+In it, The Now Newspaper reports that:

 Diplomatic briefing notes show Canadian officials wrestled with the same problem that consumed so many of the world's political observers this year: making sense of the presidential candidacy of Donald Trump.
 Diplomats monitoring the U.S. election regularly sent notes back to Ottawa - including one on May 25 that described the particular challenge of untangling the candidate's contradictions and separating fact from fiction.